Relax. There’s no conflict between architecture and agile.

 These considerations do not go away when you organise development into agile teams.
 The question is more whether they are shared among developers in a team or invested in one person to provide a single point of responsibility.

 There is a perception among agile teams that they are be self-contained groups of generalists who should be left alone to self-organise and build software.
-This seems to be advocated by the agile manifesto’s principal that “the best architectures… emerge from self-organising teams.”
+This seems to be advocated by the agile manifesto’s principle that “the best architectures… emerge from self-organising teams.”